shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/reference/datamodel.rst

 When a class definition is executed, the following steps occur:

-* MRO entries are resolved
+* MRO entries are resolved;
-* the appropriate metaclass is determined
+* the appropriate metaclass is determined;
-* the class namespace is prepared
+* the class namespace is prepared;
-* the class body is executed
+* the class body is executed;
-* the class object is created
+* the class object is created.

 Resolving MRO entries